-Retirement Plan Distribution Options - if you change jobs or retire, one of the most important decisions you may face is how to handle the money you’ve worked hard to earn and save in your employer-sponsored plan.
+Retirement Plan Distribution Options - if you change jobs, are displaced, or retire, one of the most important decisions you may face is how to handle the money you’ve worked hard to earn and save in your QRP.
 You generally have four options for your retirement plan assets:

 - Roll assets to an IRA

-- Leave assets in your former employer’s plan, if the plan allows
+- Leave assets in your former employer’s plan, if the QRP allows

-- Move assets to your new/existing employer’s plan, if the plan allows
+- Move assets to your new/existing employer’s plan, if the QRP allows